Is European Myopia Towards Russia Damaging Its Ability To Recover Its Economies?

 That has shrunk to about €70 billion worth of imports from Russia for 2024, while the EU will have exported an estimated €29 billion worth of goods – a 70% total decrease in its supplies to Russia.
 In short, the EU decimated its exports industry while economically restraining its own manufacturing capabilities – most of its imports from Russia were cheap energy, powering its industrial base.
 As a result, the EU’s energy costs have soared while industrial productivity has declined.
 The EU’s overall PMI numbers (these measure productivity: below 50 is retrenchment, above is expansion) are an average of 45, in Russia (with no energy shortages) they stand at just over 52 – seven full percentage points higher.

 These EU exports – a large part of which were in significant supply chain and added value industries such as auto manufacturing – will never come back.
-The Chinese auto manufacturers stepped into the gap left by exiting EU models and are now represent the largest foreign auto brands available in Russia.
+The Chinese auto manufacturers stepped into the gap left by exiting EU models and now represent the largest foreign auto brands available in Russia.

 The other issue is economic reality in the political arena.
 The EU simply isn’t as important to Russia as it once was.
 While Russia made moves to engage with friendlier countries, the EU has quite deliberately diminished its own trade importance to Russia.
 Brussels self-importance has significantly damaged its trade reputation and vitality in Moscow.
 The EU is simply not worth what it once was to Russian trade aspirations.